mgechev/angular-seed/README.md

 `angular2-seed` provides the following features:

-- Ready to go, statically typed build system using gulp for working with TypeScript
+- Ready to go, statically typed build system using gulp for working with TypeScript.
-- Production and development builds
+- Production and development builds.
-- Sample unit tests with Jasmine and Karma
+- Sample unit tests with Jasmine and Karma.
-- End-to-end tests with Protractor
+- End-to-end tests with Protractor.
-- Development server with Livereload
+- Development server with Livereload.
-- Experimental hot loading support
+- Experimental hot loading support.
-- Following the best practices for your application’s structure
+- Following the best practices for your application’s structure.
-- Manager of your type definitions using tsd
+- Manager of your type definitions using tsd.
-- Basic Service Worker, which implements "Cache then network strategy"
+- Basic Service Worker, which implements "Cache then network strategy".

 # How to start